An Introduction to Infrastructure as Code with Terraform

 Despite the frustration, you manually fix the issue and redeploy successfully.

 If this situation sounds familiar, you're not alone.
-It's common in the world of development, but it doesn’t have to be.
+It's common in development, but it doesn’t have to be.

 This article introduces how using infrastructure as code tools can prevent these inconsistencies and streamline your deployment process.